Are you clawing through your first year of homeschooling?

 You see down the road to where you want to be and the vision you have for your child’s future.

 This is what gets you out of the bed in the morning, what drives you to hunt for new curriculum every year, and what keeps you going when you just want to put them on the bus like everybody else.

 You know why you are homeschooling, and it drives everything you are doing with your kids.

-Notice what I didn’t say and homeschool success…
+Notice what I didn’t say about homeschool success…

 I didn’t say homeschool success had anything to do with…

 - finding the perfect curriculum (doesn’t exist by the way)